-Course Title: Hospital Work Internship Course Number: 9L1HI Grade(s): 12 Credits: 15 Prerequisites: Completion of orientation and Length: Full Year medical clearance by August 14
+Course Title: Hospital Work Internship Course Number: 9L1HI Grade(s): 12 Credits: 15 Prerequisites: Completion of orientation and medical clearance by August 20, 2021.
+Length: Full Year

 Work Internship is an internship designed for students who want to job sample in a medical center (Clara Maass Medical Center) environment.
 This course requires students to perform various tasks in several departments at the medical center under the direct supervision of a medical center mentor.
 The purpose of this course is to provide students with realistic, unpaid, job sampling experiences to enable them to make realistic post-secondary career decisions.